Honda’s critical rival to the Mazda CX-5 and Toyota RAV4 has been given a facelift for 2021, while fixed pricing comes into effect from July 1, 2021.

 The CR-V has a five-star safety rating from ANCAP, on the back of testing conducted in 2017.

-Base Vi models miss out on autonomous emergency braking and lane-keeping assist, although it is available on the rest of the range as part of the Honda Sensing suite of driver assistance functions.
+Base Vi models miss out on autonomous emergency braking and lane-keep assist, although it is available on the rest of the range as part of the Honda Sensing suite of driver assistance functions.

 Standard equipment on the base CR-V Vi includes: